nickawwas/Signals-And-Systems/README.md

 - Listen to Recovered Signal

 ## Filter Design
+- Create a Signal With Multiple Components
+- Design a Filter to Filter a Component using filtfilt
-- Design IIR Butterworth Filters using butter and designfilt
+- Design Butterworth Filters using butter and designfilt
 - Design Chebyshev Type I Filters using cheby1 and designfilt
 - Design Elliptic Filters using ellip and designfilt
-- Plot Phase and Magnitude of Filter
+- Plot Phase and Magnitude Response using bode
-- Filter Signal using filtfilt
-- ...
-Pole and Zero Plots
+- Calcualte Pole and Zero Plots using zplane